rya-sge/access-denied/_posts/2023-12-21-lightning-network.md

 ## Fundamentals and Architecture

-#### Lightning Network
+### Lightning Network

-*Description:* The lightning network is a second-layer (or layer-2) solution for the Bitcoin blockchain, aiming to enhance transaction speed and reduce fees by conducting off-chain transactions through payment channels.
+The lightning network is a second-layer (or layer-2) solution for the Bitcoin blockchain, aiming to enhance transaction speed and reduce fees by conducting off-chain transactions through payment channels.

-#### Payment Channels
+### Payment Channels

-*Description:* Private channels between two parties, a 2-of-2 multisignature account, that enable off-chain transactions.
+Private channels between two parties, a 2-of-2 multisignature account, that enable off-chain transactions.
 Participants can transact without recording every transaction on the main Bitcoin blockchain until the channel is closed.

 Reference: [docs.lightning.engineering - Payment channel](https://docs.lightning.engineering/the-lightning-network/payment-channels/etymology#docs-internal-guid-def45c7d-7fff-45bc-4e4e-ad87940fad49)

-#### Hash Time-lock Contracts (HTLC)
+### Hash Time-lock Contracts (HTLC)

-*Description:*

 HTLC is a concept to make the lightning payment atomic and secure.
 HTCL reduces the counterparty risk by locking the funds in an escrow that requires for unlocking